gholmes829/AI-Attack/README.md

 I created this game as a fun project to better understand basic AI and to practice OOP skills.

-Included in /dist is an exectuable version so that user does not need Python environment to play.
+Included in /dist is an executable version so that user does not need Python environment to play.

 Enjoy!